 We are involved in white-water paddling, flatwater racing, polo, plus general leisure.

-For more information, please see the General Information link, and Contacts, or any of the pages available from the menus at the top of the page.
+For more information, please see the General Information link, Membership, Contacts, or any of the pages available from the menus at the top of the page.

 The club will be organising a beginner’s course for adults in May/June 2014.
 The course will consist of four 2-hour sessions on Bristol docks, on Thursday evenings from 6pm.
 This will (probably) cost £60.

-This course is expected to begin on Thursday 15th May.
-If you are interested, please email our enquires address; see our contact page.
+This course is expected to begin around the middle of May.
+If you are interested, please email our enquires address; see our contacts page.